waylad/create-tezos-dapp/docusaurus/docs/custom-templates.md

 > Note: this feature is available with `react-scripts@3.3.0` and higher.

-Custom Templates enable you to select a template to create your project from, while still retaining all of the features of Create React App.
+Custom Templates enable you to select a template to create your project from, while still retaining all of the features of Create Tezos Dapp.

 You'll notice that Custom Templates are always named in the format `tezos-template-[template-name]`, however you only need to provide the `[template-name]` to the creation command.